Improv Low Volume Quilting with Batiks

 Batik Improv Blocks add Contrast

-This quilt combined a bit of both.
-The primary color blocks each focused on a single-color group.
+This is the first quilt top that I’ve combined improv blocks within a traditional 9-patch background.
+The primary batik color blocks each emphasizes a single-color group.
 Using batiks, the fabrics also brought in some nice contrast and design with the additional patterns and colors.
-Try varying the sizes of these blocks so they are not all the same.
-Orient them differently with some tall and others wide.

 Low Volume & Batik Transition Blocks

-The second group of blocks alternated small low volume squares mixed with lots of bright color squares.
+The second group of blocks alternated small low volume 1” squares mixed with lots of bright color squares.
 These blocks are great transitions for your eye to follow where the design leads.
+I also incorporated this design element along the right side of the quilt top.
+It ties all the colors together nicely.

-Additionally, strips between the blocks are an opportunity for more fun.
+Additionally, narrow strips between the blocks are an opportunity for more fun.
 Sometimes a simple low volume strip is adequate, but in other places adding some unexpected spots of bright color can add a lot of interest.
+I tended to use the low volume strips as background filler to even some areas up.
+The batiks strips are more of a design element anchoring the adjacent blocks in place.

 Adding the Contrasts